-Colour is perhaps the biggest visual element of your website.
-The right colour helps the website connect with the audience and send the right message across.
-Research suggests that different colours invoke different feelings.
+Color is perhaps the biggest visual element of your website.
+The right color helps the website connect with the audience and send the right message across.
+Research suggests that different colors invoke different feelings.
 For example, bright yellow represents energy, and golden shades stand for antiquity, lavishness and wisdom.
-You are better off deciding colours for your website and the buttons based on the product you sell and your business’s bottom line.
+You are better off deciding colors for your website and the buttons based on the product you sell and your business’s bottom line.

 Now that UX design essentials are out of the way, it’s time to focus on the UI design strategies.